Mayo GAA

 The Mayo County Board of the Gaelic Athletic Association (GAA) (Cumann Luthchleas Gael Coiste Maigh Eo) or Mayo GAA is one of the 32 county boards of the GAA in Ireland, and is responsible for Gaelic games in County Mayo and the Mayo county teams.

 The county football team was the second from the province of Connacht to win an All-Ireland Senior Football Championship (SFC), following Galway, but the first to appear in the final.
 Mayo play in the Connacht Senior Football Championship.
-The team has won three All-Ireland Senior Football Championship titles: 1936, 1950, 1951, and has acquired a long-term record for reaching eleven All-Ireland SFC finals only to fall at the ultimate hurdle in 1989, 1996, 1997, 2004, 2006, 2012, 2013, 2016, 2017, 2020 and 2021.
+The team has won four All-Ireland Senior Football Championship titles: 1936, 1950, 1951 and 2026.
+They have also acquired a long-term record for reaching eleven All-Ireland SFC finals only to fall at the ultimate hurdle in 1989, 1996, 1997, 2004, 2006, 2012, 2013, 2016, 2017, 2020 and 2021.
 Mayo has won the greatest number of National Football League titles consecutively (six, from 1934 to 1939).
 Mayo was the longest serving team in Division 1 of the National Football League when relegated in 2020, having played there since 1997.
 In 2021, Mayo gained promotion, at the first attempt, back to Division 1 of the National League.